 Placement in chemistry and mathematics courses depends on scores earned on Kalamazoo College placement tests (offered online during the summer before the first year) or the appropriate College Board Advanced Placement Examination.
 See the Chemistry and Mathematics pages under the Courses of Instruction section for more information on placement in those departments.
 Placement does not imply academic credit toward graduation; see the Admissions Policies section of this catalog.

-Students who have previously studied a foreign language must take a Kalamazoo College foreign language placement test.
-Placement in foreign language courses depends on the score earned on the Kalamazoo College placement test, a College Board Advanced Placement Examination, or an International Baccalaureate Higher Level examination.
-Students who have completed three or more years of foreign language in high school will not be placed in a 101 class.
-Placement does not imply academic credit toward graduation; see the Admissions Policies section of this catalog.
+Students who have previously studied a non-English language must complete the Kalamazoo College language placement test.
+Placement into language courses is determined by the student’s score on the College’s placement test, a College Board Advanced Placement (AP) Examination, or an International Baccalaureate (IB) Higher Level examination.
+Students who have completed three or more years of language study in high school will not be placed into a 101-level course.
+Placement does not confer academic credit toward graduation; see the Admissions Policies section of this catalog for more information.

 Transfer Credit